-It’s understandable that fluffy coats are desirable, they look great and make your husky extra cuddly.
+Understandably, fluffy coats are desirable.
+They look great and make your husky extra cuddly.
 You may be trying to find ways to make your husky’s coat more fluffy, But is it possible?

 Although there are ways to encourage a soft, healthy coat.
 There is no set way to make your husky’s coat fluffy if it’s not in their genes to be fluffy…

 Here are some ways you can ensure your husky’s coat is as healthy as possible.

 You should have this in place anyway, but if you don’t check out this article to help you get started.

 By brushing regularly you’re are giving your husky’s coat the best chances of keeping clean and free from dead dry hair as well as dirt.
 Start by brushing your husky for 30 minutes, twice per week.

 As the weather gets hotter, the shedding will continue to get worse so up the brushing to 3 or 4 times a week.